WangJunChen567/WangJunChen567.github.io/_posts/2018-09-07-build-local-jekyll-environment.markdown

 ## 2. Install gem in Linux
 Open the Linux terminal and run this command:
 ```
-sudo apt install gem
+sudo apt install ruby ruby-dev
 ```

 ## 3. Change the ruby source
-The original ruby source is too slow to reach in China, so we need to change our ruby source to ruby-china mirror:
+The original ruby source is too slow to reach in China, so I change the ruby source to ruby-china mirror:
 ```
 gem sources --add https://gems.ruby-china.com/ --remove https://rubygems.org/
 ```